GoJav-Backend-Academy-B3/java-laza-backend/README.md

 # Laza

 Laza is a marketplace for selling fashion products.
-This RESTful API built using Golang, PostgreSQL, Gin, and dependency injection as modularization.
+This RESTful API built using Java, PostgreSQL, Sprint Boot, and dependency injection as modularization.

 ## ⚡ Features